SuperiorGAT: Graph Attention Networks for Sparse LiDAR Point Cloud Reconstruction in Autonomous Systems: Graph-Based Reconstruction Methodology

 \subsection{SuperiorGAT: Enhanced Architecture for LiDAR Reconstruction}

-The core of our proposed framework is the SuperiorGAT layer, which is designed to capture complex local geometries without the computational burden of deep network stacks.
-While standard GATs as depicted in Figure~\ref{fig:Fig3}(a) provide adaptive neighbor weighting, they lack several components crucial for handling the distinctive sparsity patterns and irregular geometry of LiDAR point clouds.
-Our preliminary testing and previous research \cite{awedat2025} demonstrated that a single standard layer lacks the representational capacity required for high-fidelity LiDAR reconstruction.
-Consequently, our earlier work \cite{awedat2025} relied on stacking multiple GAT layers to achieve competitive results.
-To address these limitations, we propose SuperiorGAT a specialized architecture with targeted enhancements for reconstructing missing points in sparse 3D scans.
-The overall framework comparison is illustrated in Figure~\ref{fig:Fig3}(b), while the detailed computational pipeline is shown in Figure~\ref{fig:Fig4}.
-By incorporating a gated residual connection, the model can preserve the original spatial coordinates (identity) while selectively integrating features learned through the attention mechanism.
-This approach allows SuperiorGAT to outperform multi-layer baselines using only a single refined layer, providing a more efficient solution for spatial data recovery.
+While standard GATs provide adaptive neighbor weighting, they lack several components crucial for handling the distinctive sparsity patterns and irregular geometry of LiDAR point clouds.
+To address these limitations, we propose SuperiorGAT---a specialized architecture with targeted enhancements for reconstructing missing points in sparse 3D scans.
+The overall framework comparison is illustrated in Figure~\ref{fig:Fig3}, while the detailed computational pipeline is shown in Figure~\ref{fig:Fig4}.

 As visualized in Figure~\ref{fig:Fig4}, SuperiorGAT processes each node through four sequential stages: (1) beam-aware feature encoding, (2) multi-head attention aggregation, (3) gated residual fusion, and (4) feed-forward refinement with task-specific decoding.